forestgrape/coronavirus/economics.md

 Depends on what the state owns and whether a short term increase in spending is beneficial.
 Most states own/control:
 * **Infrastructure**: e.g. transport and public buildings: Well suited for acyclic investment since the infrastructure usually last several decades and often there is some freedom in the timing of renewal.
+* **Education**:
-* **Education**: The need for education is steady and so short term push makes only sense in certain/rare situations.
-Also education providence (especially teachers) often is limited so to scale up education is often not possible.
+  * The need for education is steady and so short term push makes only sense in certain/rare situations.
+Exceptions:
+    * Training shop owners how to add/move to an online business.
+    * Training people with closed businesses some new skills.
+E.g. in the tourisms or event branches web-development skills are nice to have.
+  * Education providence (especially teachers) often is limited so to scale up education is often not possible.
-* **Administration**: The need for administration tends to be steady and so short term increase makes only sense in rare situations (contact tracing for Covid-19 is an administrative task for which a short-term increase during a Covid-19 wave is often adequate)
+* **Administration**: The need for administration tends to be steady and so short term increase makes only sense in rare situations (e.g. contact tracing for Covid-19 is an administrative task for which a short-term increase during a Covid-19 wave is often adequate)

 #### Adequate Situations